-The Downtown Toronto Civitan Club's membership was drawn from a group of dedicated professionals who had their meetings at lunch time.
-It was this club which was responsible for introducing the March of Dimes fund raising and were the founders of Variety Village.
+The Downtown Toronto Civitan Club's membership was drawn from a group of dedicated professionals who had their meetings at lunchtime.
+It was this club that was responsible for introducing the March of Dimes fundraising and were the founders of Variety Village.
 The club became the Mother Club of Canadian Civitan by sponsoring the West Toronto Club, charter number 564, on November 16, 1948.
 The West Toronto Civitan Club produced two Governors for Canadian Civitan, sponsored the first bus for challenged people and provided and maintained wheelchairs for MS patients.

 The Canadian Civitan Clubs divided into two districts forming Zone 5 of which Gord Bate was elected as the first International Vice-President.
 Ernie Moore was elected the first Canadian President of Civitan International.
 Canadian District East consisted of 10 clubs and Canadian District West of 20 Clubs.
 Prior to establishing Zone 5, Civitan in Canada was known as the Ontario District, and subsequently the Ontario-Quebec District.

 The Civitan International Foundation of Canada was established in 1971.
 The Canadian Foundation provides the same advantages to Canadians as the International Foundation provides to the U.S.A.
 Registered with the Federal Government, we have a charitable tax number and are authorized to issue Income Tax Receipts for donations received.